 Until we have the technology to accurately and intelligibly translate dog language, we can only depend on knowledge and experience of our own dogs, complemented with whatever research can tell us.
-Unless a normally quiet dog begins vocalizing out of nowhere, in the form of dog groaning or something else, there’s likely little reason to panic.
+Unless a normally quiet dog begins vocalizing out of nowhere, in the form of dog groaning, dog moaning or something else, there’s likely little reason to panic.
 Both situation and context matter.

 Is the groaning dog in question a puppy, a healthy dog in his prime or an aging senior?
 Does the dog groan when he lies down to rest?
 When he gets up from sleep?
 Do you have a dog who moans while asleep?
 Let’s look into some of the medical reasons that cause dog groaning, including:

-I attribute most of my dog’s groans and sighs to any number of things, among them the after-effects of knee surgery, a sedentary work-life and the simple effects of aging.
+I attribute most of my dog’s groaning and sighing to any number of things, among them the after-effects of knee surgery, a sedentary work-life and the simple effects of aging.
 How quickly I forget the aches and pains of youth!
 Growing pains affect puppies as well as human children.
-This is particularly true of certain medium, large, or giant dog breeds whose bones tend to grow much more rapidly than others.
+This is particularly true of certain medium, large or giant dog breeds whose bones tend to grow much more rapidly than others.
 Panosteitis, also known as pano in dogs, is an awkward and painful condition that occurs when a puppy’s bone growth comes more quickly than they can physically adjust to.

-Moans and groans when lying down may be more worrying for owners of senior dogs.
+A dog who’s moaning and groaning when lying down may be more worrying for owners of senior dogs.
 Just mentioned above, hip dysplasia, or an inconvenient fit between the ball-and-socket joints in the rear legs, can make getting up or lying down more awkward for dogs of any age.
 In older dogs, troubles with motion and movement generally may be signs of developing osteoarthritis, a degenerative issue in which the cartilage that cushions the major joints begins to wear out.

 As with panosteitis and hip dysplasia, naturally large or giant dog breeds are commonly affected.
 Osteoarthritis in dogs can develop on its own over time, whether the dog is overcompensating for ligament damage or as a result of dealing with long-term obesity.
 Carrying around excess weight can affect any breed of dog, so maintaining regular, healthy habits of feeding and exercise are of critical importance.